claytonr03/fullsize/README.md

 The following sections describe how to perform the calibration, as well as how to run each calibration routine individually.

 #### **Camera Intrinsics**
-To calibrate camera intrinsics independently (image distortion correction), run:
+To calibrate camera intrinsics (image distortion correction) independently, run:

 `contourmaker --calibrate int`